Danegeld: West Francia

-The first payment of the danegeld to the Vikings in West Francia took place in 845 when, under Ragnar Lothbrok, they tried to attack Paris.
+The first payment of the Danegeld to the Vikings in West Francia took place in 845 when, under Ragnar Lothbrok, they tried to attack Paris.
 The Viking army was bought off from destroying the city by a massive payment of nearly six tons of silver and gold bullion.
-In November 858 a danegeld was being collected, probably to pay off Bjørn (Berno), who had ravaged the Seine and its district for the whole previous year (857).
+In November 858 a Danegeld was being collected, probably to pay off Bjørn (Berno), who had ravaged the Seine and its district for the whole previous year (857).

 In 862 two groups of Vikings—one the larger of two fleets recently forced out of the Seine by Charles the Bald, the other a fleet returning from a Mediterranean expedition—converged on Brittany, where one (the Mediterranean group) was hired by the Breton duke Salomon to ravage the Loire valley.
 Robert the Strong, Margrave of Neustria, captured twelve of their ships, killing all on board save a few who fled.
 He then opened negotiations with the former Seine Vikings, and hired them against Salomon for 6,000 pounds of silver.
 The purpose of this was doubtless to prevent them from entering the service of Salomon.
 Probably Robert had to collect a large amount in taxes to finance what was effectively a non-tributary Danegeld designed to keep the Vikings out of Neustria.
 The treaty between the Franks and the Vikings did not last more than a year: in 863 Salomon made peace and the Vikings, deprived of an enemy, ravaged Neustria.

-Kyivan Rus
+Kievan Rus

-In Kyivan Rus during the rule of the Swedish Rus (from where the name Russia derives), the Slavs had to pay an annual tribute to the Vikings known as the dan from at least 859 onward.
-Prince Oleg, who was a relative of Rurik the Viking, after moving to Kyiv, imposed a dan on the people of Novgorod of 300 griveni / per year "for the preservation of peace".
-The payments to Kyiv continued until 1054 with the death of Prince Jaroslav of Kyiv.
+In Kievan Rus during the rule of the Swedish Rus (from where the name Russia derives), the Slavs had to pay an annual tribute to the Vikings known as the dan from at least 859 onward.
+Prince Oleg, who was a relative of Rurik the Viking, after moving to Kiev, imposed a dan on the people of Novgorod of 300 griveni / per year "for the preservation of peace".
+The payments to Kiev continued until 1054 with the death of Prince Jaroslav of Kiev.
 When Prince Oleg made his expedition against Constantinople in 907, he demanded that the Romans "pay tribute to his men on his 2,000 ships at the rate of 12 griveni per man, 40 men reckoned to a ship".
 The treaty negotiated between Oleg and the Roman Emperor Leo VI the Wise committed the emperor to pay 1 grivna to every man on Oleg's ships in exchange for going away.
 According to the Russian chronicles, the followers of Prince Igor in 945 : ... said to him "The servants of Sveiald are adorned with weapons and fine raiment, but we are naked.
 Go forth with us, oh Prince, that you and we may profit thereby.”
 Igor heeded their words and attacked Dereva in search of tribute (dan).
 He demanded the previous tribute and collected by violence from the people with the assistance of his followers....